 subdomains of example.com and login can happen from any path of that domains.

-This makes it possible to request a login even from a landing page like specialoffers.example.com
+This makes it possible to request a login even from a landing page like specialoffers.example.com, but the

 portal.